-(a) Bituminous Material
+(a) Asphalt Material

-- 1. Virgin Mix, Mix Containing 5% to 15% RAP, or Mix Containing 5% Recycled Asphalt Shingles (RAS).
-Furnish material conforming to the requirements of Standard Specifications for Performance-Graded Asphalt Binder, AASHTO M 320, except as revised in Bulletin 25.
+1. Virgin Mix, Mix Containing 5% to 15% RAP, or Mix Containing 5% Recycled Asphalt Shingles (RAS).
+Furnish material conforming to the requirements of Standard Specifications for Performance-Graded Asphalt Binder using Multiple Stress Creep Recovery (MSCR) Test, AASHTO M 332, except as revised in Bulletin 25.
 Obtain material from a source listed in Bulletin 15 for the specified grade.
 Provide QC testing and certification as specified in Sections 106.03(b) and 702.1(b)1.
-Provide the Representative a copy of a signed Bill of Lading for bituminous material on the first day of paving and when the batch number changes. - 2.
-Mix Containing More than 15% RAP or Mix Containing Both 5% RAS and 5% or More RAP.
-The LTS will evaluate the asphalt cement in the RAP and, if applicable, the RAS source material.
-The LTS will determine the class (grade) of asphalt cement that the Contractor is required to use in the mixture.
+Provide the Representative a copy of a signed Bill of Lading for asphalt binder on the first day of paving and when the batch number changes.

+2. Mix Containing More than 15% RAP or Mix Containing Both 5% RAS and 5% or More RAP.
+The LTS will evaluate the asphalt binder in the RAP and, if applicable, the RAS source material.
+The LTS will determine the class (grade) of asphalt binder that the Contractor is required to use in the mixture.

-Furnish material conforming to the requirements of Standard Specifications for Performance-Graded Asphalt Binder, AASHTO M 320, except as revised in Bulletin 25.
+Furnish material conforming to the requirements of Standard Specifications for Performance-Graded Asphalt Binder using Multiple Stress Creep Recovery (MSCR) Test, AASHTO M 332, except as revised in Bulletin 25.
 Obtain material from a source listed in Bulletin 15 for the specified grade.
 Provide QC testing and certification as specified in Sections 106.03(b) and 702.1(b)1.
-Provide the Representative a copy of a signed Bill of Lading for bituminous material on the first day of paving and when the batch number changes.
+Provide the Representative a copy of a signed Bill of Lading for asphalt binder on the first day of paving and when the batch number changes.